rkrahulsh001/Panopta-/Conclusion doc.md

-# Tool Comparison: Opsgenie, PagerDuty, and Panopta
+# Conclusion for Opsgenie, PagerDuty, and Panopta

 | **Function**               | **Opsgenie**                     | **PagerDuty**                  | **Panopta**                              | **Best For**                                                                                   |
 |----------------------------|-----------------------------------|--------------------------------|------------------------------------------|-----------------------------------------------------------------------------------------------|